benduong2001/ArcGIS_Project_nyc_traffic/README.md

 ![](ArcGIS_Project_nyc_traffic_pics/download32.png)

 * But not all of these features are needed for the Machine Learning Model.
 Only the hour features (Hr*), and the LandUse features are necessaary to predict its traffic volume severity, at a roughly 86% accuracy rate.
+The random forest model divides traffic volume into 3 levels of traffic 0,1,2, from low to high respectively.

 ![](ArcGIS_Project_nyc_traffic_pics/download33.png)